Article

 | 4 min read

-1. Two-factor authentication (‘2FA’)
+1. Use two-factor authentication (‘2FA’)

-2FA uses two pieces of information to prove (authenticate) your identity.
-Your password, ‘something you know’ is the first factor.
-The second factor will typically be ‘something you have’, like your mobile phone.
 After entering your username and password, a code is required before the account can be accessed.
 This might be within a text message or an app on the device.
 2FA greatly reduces the likelihood of your account being hacked.
 Receiving an unexpected 2FA code also indicates your password has been compromised, so you can immediately change it.
 2FA is free and straightforward.
 Activate it for important accounts, starting with email and any cloud services.

-2. E-mail and cloud
+2. Protect e-mail and cloud

-An email account is an attractive target.
-Hacking it allows criminals to reset other online account passwords, impersonate you, amend emails, activate auto-forwarding (so they receive a copy of emails you send or receive), and phish your contacts.
-Your cloud service accounts, e.g. Office365, are a close second.
 Use 2FA for your email accounts and cloud services.
 Change each account password to something unique, long (>15 characters) strong (three random words with some numbers and symbols).
 Never reuse an email or cloud password; criminals have tools that automatically try one compromised password with other popular online accounts.

-The global internet is a public network.
-Standard email is insecure: it can be read or intercepted.
-Increasingly, financial services clients email accounts are being hacked.
-Consider offering clients a secure message portal to avoid the risks associated with email.
-Crucially, and unlike email, a secure message does not traverse the public internet.
 Alternatively, consider a secure email service, which encrypts (scrambles) an email so only the intended recipient, who has the decryption password, can read it.
 Another option is to place the information in a Word or Excel document, create a document password, and then attach the document to a blank email.
 Only share the password with the client using another method, e.g. in person.

-4. Robust operating procedures
+4. Use robust operating procedures

 Simple, strong procedures will protect your firm and your clients.
 Examples include always calling the client using a number on file in response to an email instruction.
 Train staff regularly and consider testing how well staff adhere to the procedures.